raptor-ml/raptor/CONTRIBUTING.md

 ## Code of conduct

-Participation in the Natun community is governed by the [Kubernetes Code of Conduct](CODE_OF_CONDUCT.md).
+Participation in the Raptor community is governed by the [Kubernetes Code of Conduct](CODE_OF_CONDUCT.md).

 [golangci]:https://github.com/golangci/golangci-lint